typestack/routing-controllers/README.md

     }
     ```

-    This class will register routes specified in method decorators in your http framework (express.js).
+    This class will register routes specified in method decorators in your server framework (express.js).

 2. Create a file `app.ts`

     ```typescript
-    import {ControllerRunner} from "controllers.ts/ControllerRunner";
+    import * as express from "express";
-    import {ExpressHttpFramework} from "controllers.ts/http-framework-integration/ExpressHttpFramework";
+    import {registerActionsInExpressApp} from "controllers.ts/Factory";

-    // create express application
-    let app = express();
-    // you can setup body parser: app.use(bodyParser.json());
-    // or anything else you usually do with express

-    // here you need to "load" your controller require('./UserController');

-    // create a controller runner that will register all actions in a specific framework (express.js) let controllerRunner = new ControllerRunner(new ExpressHttpFramework(app));
-    controllerRunner.registerAllActions(); // register actions in the app

-    // now you can run your express application. app.listen(3000);
+    let app = express(); // create express application require('./UserController'); // here we need to "load" our controller registerActionsInExpressApp(app); // register controllers routes in our express application app.listen(3000); // now we can run your express application.
     ```

 3. Open browser on `http://localhost:3000/users`.
 You should see `Hello all users` in your browser.
 If you open